RustCrypto/AEADs/README.md

 AEADs are high-level symmetric encryption primitives which defend against a wide range of potential attacks (i.e. [IND-CCA3]).

+For situations where committing AEADs are needed, see the `committing-aead` crate.

 ## Usage

 Crates functionality is expressed in terms of traits defined in the [`aead`]